PsichiX/emergent/book/src/decision_makers/finite_state_machine.md

 - if we want to add new transition or remove existing one, the only place that we have to adapt is the FSM setup, no state logic itself.

-All of that modularization reduced development time and complexity of iterations over AI behaviors, but it's important to warn you that __FSM main downside is that usually number of transitions grows exponentially with number of states__ and you should consider using other decision making engines when you find yourself
+All of that modularization has reduced development time and complexity of iterations over AI behaviors, but it's important to warn you that __FSM main downside is that usually number of transitions grows exponentially with number of states__ and you should consider using other decision making engines when you find yourself